db-migrate/english-docs/docs/API/programmable.md

-# Programable API
+# Programmable API

 This API is intended for the usage with db-migrate as a module and consists out of several functions.

 ## Using db-migrate as module

-You can always find example on how to use the API in our example project:
+You can always find an example on how to use the API in our example project:

 https://github.com/db-migrate/api-examples